There are many reasons to Visit Kuala Lumpur.

 Where to Stay?

-Oscar Guest House: new, clean and cozy budget accommodation right in the heart of Bukit Bintang.
+Oscar Guest House: new, clean and cosy budget accommodation right in the heart of Bukit Bintang.
 Perfect base to explore the City.
 Close enough to everything including the bar district (but far enough from it to enjoy a quiet night sleep)

 I definitely recommend this place however, KL has a huge variety of accommodation choice for any taste and pockets.